MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 ```

 ### -NumberType
 Filters the returned results based on the number type.
-Supported values are DirectRouting, CallingPlan and OperatorConnect.
+Supported values are DirectRouting, CallingPlan, and OperatorConnect.

 ```yaml
 Type: System.String